-Accompaniment now best describes the relationship between Our Saviour and the tribe, Pastor Webster says.
+Accompaniment now best describes the relationship between Our Saviour and the tribe, Linda says.
 And the welcome arrival of servant groups provides important opportunities for building respect and understanding across cultures.

-Sharing the gospel is possible in a spirit of mutuality, Pastor Webster believes.
-Her cross-cultural education opportunities at Luther Seminary, St. Paul, Minn., gave her insights into how she might best live and serve with the people of Rocky Boy’s.
+Sharing the gospel is possible in a spirit of mutuality, Linda believes.
+Her cross-cultural education opportunities at Luther Seminary, St. Paul, Minn., gave her insights into how she might best live and serve with the people of Rocky Boy's.

 "It's important to focus on walking with your neighbors instead of trying to fix problems," she says.
 "We have to stop talking ourselves and learn to listen."

-“It is a way to incorporate Lutheran Christian traditions, while also honoring others, which have been at the heart of how they have worshipped for hundreds and thousands of years,” Webster said.
+"It is a way to incorporate Lutheran Christian traditions, while also honoring others, which have been at the heart of how they have worshiped for hundreds and thousands of years," Webster said.

-Pastor Webster is grateful for the partnerships in the ELCA that continue to make the ministry of Our Saviour possible, including a grant from the Evangelical Outreach and Congregational Mission program unit of the ELCA churchwide organization and the ongoing support of the ELCA Montana Synod.
+Linda is grateful for the partnerships in the ELCA that continue to make the ministry of Our Saviour possible, including an ELCA grant and the ongoing support of the ELCA Montana Synod.

 The compound of Our Saviour is an arresting blend of old and new buildings, including the original log cabin chapel.

 Outside the new church building stands a wooden figure of Jesus as an American Indian, sculpted in 1999 by a local resident in member of his son and "dedicated to the Glory of the Creator God."